xwp/wp-widget-customizer/readme.md

 ## Description ##

-***IMPORTANT:*** *Currently requires applying a patch to WordPress core from [#25238](http://core.trac.wordpress.org/ticket/25238), which is marked for inclusion in WordPress 3.6.
+***IMPORTANT:*** *Currently requires applying a patch to WordPress core from [#25238](http://core.trac.wordpress.org/ticket/25238), which is marked for inclusion in next version of WordPress (3.7).
 This plugin will not work with WordPress 3.6 as-is if the patch is not applied.*

 Widgets in WordPress provide an easy way to add functionality to predefined areas of your theme templates.
 However, once you add a widget to a sidebar you have to leave the WordPress admin to go back to the frontend to actually see how the updated widget appears in the sidebar on your site's public frontend.
 While you are making these changes and expirimenting with a widget, it could be completely broken and everyone visiting your site will see this broken widget since there is no core way to preview changes made to widgets.
 But WordPress also provides an excellent way to preview changes to various settings on your site via the Theme Customizer.
 Changes made when using the Customizer are not visible to site visitors until you hit Save & Publish.
 So what if widgets could be edited in the Theme Customizer?
 That's what this plugin makes possible.